cjabplanalp/cjabplanalp.github.io/_pages/experience.md

 For my experience with programming languages, please see my [About](./about.md/#languages) page.

-## *Research Computing Facilitator Assistant* at the [Center for High Throughput Computing]("https://chtc.cs.wisc.edu/") (CHTC)
+## Research Computing Facilitator Assistant

-*May 2022 - Present*
+**<a href="https://chtc.cs.wisc.edu/">Center for High Throughput Computing</a> (CHTC)**, *May 2022 - Present*
 - Located in the Wisconsin Institute for Discovery (WID) on campus at the University of Wisconsin-Madison
-- Work in conjunction with entire research computing facilitation (RCF) team and more but report to lead RCF, [Christina Koch]("https://wid.wisc.edu/people/christina-koch/")
+- Work in conjunction with entire research computing facilitation (RCF) team and more but report to lead RCF, <a href="https://wid.wisc.edu/people/christina-koch/">Christina Koch</a>
-- Please view my [resume](../assets/files/abplanalp_resume.pdf) to see more information
+- Please view my resume or contact me for more information!